Luke Bard: Los Angeles Angels

-The Angels selected Bard in the Rule 5 draft after the 2017 season.
+On December 14, 2017, the Angels selected Bard in the Rule 5 draft.
 He made the Angels' Opening Day 25-man roster, and made his major league debut on March 31.

-After he was designated for assignment by the Angels, Bard was returned to the Twins on April 27.
+In eight games for the Angels, Bard compiled a 5.40 ERA with 13 strikeouts across 11 2/3 innings.
+On April 21, Bard was designated for assignment by Los Angeles.

+Minnesota Twins (second stint)

+On April 27, 2018, Bard was returned to the Minnesota Twins organization.
+In 32 games for the Triple–A Rochester Red Wings, he recorded a 4.66 ERA with 52 strikeouts across 48 1/3 innings pitched.
+Bard elected free agency following the season on November 2.

+Los Angeles Angels (second stint)

-On February 16, 2019, Bard signed a minor-league contract with the Los Angeles Angels.
+On February 16, 2019, Bard signed a minor league contract with the Los Angeles Angels.
 He made the team out of spring training and had his contract purchased before the season.
 He was sent down multiple times to the minors through the whole season, appearing in only 32 games for the Angels.
 Bard pitched in 5 1/3 innings for the Angels in 2020, registering a 6.75 ERA and seven strikeouts.

 On March 29, 2021, Bard was placed on the 60-day injured list with a hip injury.
-On April 8, 2021, it was announced that Bard would undergo season-ending hip surgery.
-Bard had hip resurfacing surgery on his right hip on May 20, 2021, at the Hospital for Special Surgery.
-On October 23, 2021, Bard elected free agency.
+On April 8, it was announced that Bard would undergo season-ending hip surgery.
+Bard had hip resurfacing surgery on his right hip on May 20, at the Hospital for Special Surgery.
+On October 23, Bard elected free agency.

 Tampa Bay Rays

 On March 24, 2022, Bard signed a minor league contract with the Tampa Bay Rays.
 On May 18, Bard was selected to the 40-man roster and immediately optioned to the Triple-A Durham Bulls.
 Bard pitched for Durham until he was called up by Rays on June 7.
 The next evening he made his major league return with a one-hit, two-strikeout two-inning outing versus the St. Louis Cardinals.
-On August 1, 2022, the Rays designated Bard for assignment.
+On August 1, the Rays designated Bard for assignment.

 New York Yankees

-On August 5, 2022, the New York Yankees claimed Bard off of waivers and assigned him to Scranton/Wilkes-Barre.
-The Yankees promoted him to the major leagues on August 21.
-On September 6, Bard was designated for assignment.
+On August 5, 2022, the New York Yankees claimed Bard off of waivers and assigned him to Triple–A. The Yankees promoted him to the major leagues on August 21.
+On September 6, Bard was designated for assignment, after only one appearance for the Yankees in which he threw a scoreless inning.
+He cleared waivers and was sent outright to the Triple–A Scranton/Wilkes-Barre RailRiders on September 10.
 On October 24, Bard elected free agency.

 Toronto Blue Jays

 On February 11, 2023, Bard signed a minor league contract with the Toronto Blue Jays organization that included a non-roster invitation to spring training.
+In 16 games (6 starts) for the Triple–A Buffalo Bisons, he registered a 6.15 ERA with 29 strikeouts and 1 save in 26 1/3 innings of work.
+Bard was released by Toronto on June 5.

+Bard retired from professional baseball shortly thereafter, and returned to Northeastern University to complete his Interdisciplinary Studies degree.